MicrosoftDocs/sql-docs/docs/2014/database-engine/query-options-execution-ansi-page.md

 ms.assetid: c90d7cdf-3309-46f4-b900-220521bb9552
 caps.latest.revision: 23
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Query Options Execution (ANSI Page)
-  Use this page to specify that [!INCLUDE[msCoName](../../includes/msconame-md.md)] [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] will run the queries using all or a portion of the settings specified in the ISO (ANSI) standard.
+  Use this page to specify that [!INCLUDE[msCoName](../includes/msconame-md.md)] [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] will run the queries using all or a portion of the settings specified in the ISO (ANSI) standard.

 ## UIElement List
  **SET ANSI_DEFAULTS**